shubhammgits/Video-Downloader/HOW_TO_RUN.md

 npx next dev
 ```

-The frontend will be available at http://localhost:3000
+The frontend will be available at http://localhost:3000 (or http://localhost:3001 if port 3000 is in use)

 If you encounter compatibility issues with Next.js, try installing a specific version:
 ```bash